NiceAmi/LA-News/README.md

-A fake New site that I made with my studies frinde Liel Buhnik. using HTML, CSS and Java Script.
+A fake New site that I made with my studies frinde Liel Buhnik. using HTML, CSS, Jquery and Java Script.